-Now that Fall & Winter are just around the corner, it is time to get your houseplants settled and prepared for the chilli breeze!
+Now that Fall & Winter are just around the corner, it is time to get your houseplants settled and prepared for the chilly breeze!
 Here is our guide on how to keep your houseplants happy in the cold seasons.

 Keep Your Plants Warm

-We appreciate the chilli breeze, but your plants might not!
+We appreciate the chilly breeze, but your plants might not!
 Try to keep them settled in a warm spot that gets a lot of sunlight so they can keep growing happily.
 You can also group them together for warmth.

 Note:Keep them away from any heat radiators as they will effect the soil of the plant by making it dry quicker and can cause the plant to wilt.

 Rotate towards the light